AIM-Harvard/pyradiomics/docs/faq.rst

 We welcome suggestions and contributions to PyRadiomics.
 Check our `guidelines <https://github.com/Radiomics/pyradiomics/blob/master/CONTRIBUTING.md>`_ to see how you can contribute to PyRadiomics.
-Signatures and code styles used in PyRadiomics are documented in the :ref:`developers` section.
+Signatures and code styles used in PyRadiomics are documented in the :ref:`radiomics-developers` section.

 I found a bug!
 Where do I report it?
 ####################################